Climate Justice Collab

 FOR A JUSTICE RESET

-The Climate Justice-Just Transition Donor Collaborative aims to shift power and resources to those on the front lines of climate impacts.
+The Climate Justice-Just Transition Collaborative aims to shift power and resources to those on the front lines of climate impacts.

 MISSION: There is not enough funding going to climate justice, and it is not reaching those who need it the most.

-Watch the CJ-JT Donor Collaborative in action
+Watch the CJ-JT Collaborative in action

 Joshua Amponsem